10 Tips to get you through an exam

 5. Don’t go overtime on a question

-If you find yourself not quite finished a question, but you’ve reached the end of the allocated time for that question, move on.
-Even though you might just want to get it done quickly, staying within your planned time per question is a much better idea than spending the rest of the paper playing catch up.
-You will probably have time to come back to it at the end, but for the time being, stick to your structure and carry on with the exam.
+If you have not quite finished a question but you’ve reached the end of the allocated time for that question, move on.
+Even though you might just want to get it done quickly, staying within your planned time per question is a much better idea than spending the rest of the paper playing catch-up.
+You will probably have time to return to it at the end, but for now, stick to your structure and carry on with the exam.

 6. Keep track of the time, all the time